Beyond the Paper Log: Maintaining Reviewable Chain of Custody in Evidence-Sensitive Labs

 Software logs are vulnerable if the hardware they monitor is a black box.
 A robust CoC must bridge the gap between the physical environment and the digital record.

-Technical Implementation: Using the INTERLOCK hardware bridge, sensor data (temperature, light exposure, vibrations, and access control) is streamed directly into the evidence record.
-If a sample was moved while a centrifuge was active, or if a storage unit was opened during a power flux, the CoC reflects these environmental variables as part of the evidence's metadata.
+Technical Implementation: When configured for a pilot workflow, edge telemetry such as temperature, light exposure, vibration, and access-control context can be linked to the evidence record.
+If a sample was moved while a centrifuge was active, or if a storage unit was opened during a power event, reviewers should be able to see that context.

 Best Practices for Forensic Maintenance

-To maintain a defensible Chain of Custody, labs should move toward a Zero-Trust LabSecOps model:
+To maintain a defensible Chain of Custody, labs should move toward least-privilege, reviewable record workflows:

-- Enforce Multi-Factor Evidence Access: Moving or analyzing evidence should require cryptographic authorization (Passkeys or hardware tokens).
+- Enforce Strong Evidence Access: Moving or analyzing evidence should require appropriate authorization, such as passkeys, hardware tokens, or role-based approval.

-- Real-Time Auditing: Don't wait for a quarterly review.
-Implement a system that flags CoC anomalies (e.g., an unauthorized "hand-off" or missing timestamp) the moment they occur.
+- Timely Auditing: Do not wait for a quarterly review.
+Flag CoC anomalies such as an unauthorized handoff or missing timestamp for human review.

-- Integrated Safety Protocols: Link your CoC directly to safety controls.
-If a sample's provenance is in question, the INTERLOCK should prevent further processing until the anomaly is resolved.
+- Integrated Safety Protocols: Link CoC review to safety controls.
+If a sample's provenance is in question, the workflow should pause for review before processing continues.

 The Future of High-Assurance Forensics